ryanstorm013/Project-3/README.md

 Sign up an account with email and password with your desiared user name.

-log in with email and password.
+Log in with email and password.

 Choose to rent a bike or post a bike.

-view and filter listings.
+View and filter listings.

 View your account page with settings and rent and own history.